zywkloo/MomAmy-Personalized-Maternal-Health/README.md

 # Mom Amy – Your Smart Pregnancy & Baby Care Companion

 A Laravel 11 backend foundation for **Mom Amy Care – 艾米智慧孕产AI助手**.
-It provides FHIR-friendly APIs to manage pregnancy records, observations, reports, and vitals for families while matching enterprise healthcare requirements (Gravit-e, Optum).
+It provides FHIR-friendly APIs to manage pregnancy records, observations, reports, and vitals for families.

-The goal is to grow this service into a personalized maternal health assistant anchored by an AI avatar named **Mom Amy** who can guide every user through their care journey with proactive recommendations.
+The goal is to grow this service into a personalized maternal health assistant anchored by an AI companion **Mom Amy** who can guide every user through their care journey with proactive recommendations.

 ---